FurukuOnTour/nlpsys-project-legalnlp/README.md

 | 100-unit TNC word embedding | num_train_epochs=90 |
 | max word len = 600 | drop_out = 0.4 |

-But after the testing, the result from verdict-input classifier models are surprisingly not impressive for us.
-We presume that it's because verdict usually state only the court stand they judgement, or draw back to use old verdict from trail court or appellate court without any further information.
-To understand what the supreme court really judge, we need to look back at appellate court judgement or even untill the first judgement from trail court.
-To solve this problem, we train and compete another classifier model that could predict favorblility using full court record (contain both plain and verdict) as an input with the same candidate model and parameter tuning.
+But after the experiment, the result from verdict-input classifier models are surprisingly not impressive for us.
+We presume that it is because verdicts usually state only the court stand they judgement, or draw back to use old verdicts from trial court or appellate court without any further information.
+To understand what the supreme court really judge, we need to look back at appellate court judgement or even until the first judgement from trial court.
+To solve this problem, we train and compare another classifier model that could predict favorblility using full court record (contain both plain and verdict) as an input with the same candidate models and hyperparameter tuning.
 We presume that by using full court record, the models should understand more context of the case and can predict more precisely.

 ## Results
 Our CRF model for sequence tagging are very successful with F1 score at 0.96 as well as WangchanBERTa that best other models F1 score at 0.83 in plain-input classifier model.
 But in court-record-input classifier, it turns out that Logistic Regression is the champion with 0.76 of F1 score, better than WangchanBERTa F1 score at 0.74 or CNN at 0.66